axibase/docs-util/guide.md

 * Use descriptive sentences for bugs.
   * :white_check_mark: `NMON Parser: property record is not updated.`

-### Methods
+### Functions

-* Use present tense for method and function descriptions.
+* Use present tense for function descriptions.
 Omit the noun.
   * :white_check_mark: `Returns a collection of alert history records`.
   * :white_check_mark: `Returns the natural logarithm of x`.
-  * :no_entry: `The method returns a collection of alert history records`.
+  * :no_entry: `This function returns a collection of alert history records`.
   * :no_entry: `Return a collection of alert history records`.

 ### Phrasing